Best Medical Alert Systems With Fall Detection In 2022

 What Is Fall Detection?

-Automatic fall detection is an optional feature available on most Medical Alert Systems (MAS), also known as personal emergency response systems.
-With a wearable MAS, users wear a button with motion-sensing technology on their wrist or as a necklace.
+Automatic fall detection is an optional feature available on most Medical Alert Systems, also known as personal emergency response systems (PERS).
+With a wearable medical alert system, users wear a button with motion-sensing technology on their wrist or as a necklace.

 In case of a fall, the button sends a signal to a monitoring center, where a representative attempts to make contact to see if you’re okay.
 If you don’t respond or are hurt and need help, the representative contacts emergency services and directs them to your location.